 Chargeback Fraud Definition

-Chargeback fraud happens when a consumer is charged back on the transaction which is entirely legitimate.
+Chargeback fraud happens when a consumer is charged back on a transaction that is entirely legitimate.

-It is essential to take measures to prevent chargebacks generally ordering confirmation pages delivery updates, PCI certified, having security measures like Address Verification Service (AVS) installed and so on.
+It is essential to take measures to prevent chargebacks generally ordering confirmation page delivery updates, PCI certified, having security measures like Address Verification Service (AVS) installed, and so on.
 These will certainly help in tackling fraud, however, tackling chargeback fraud remains an entirely different matter.

-These aren’t mistakes that are not intentional or of the issue of refunds (known as friendly fraud) these are cases of people who have a motive to profit of your company.
+These aren’t mistakes that are not intentional or of the issue of refunds (known as friendly fraud), these are cases of people who have the motive to profit of your company.